 Salaries in Switzerland are the highest not just among EU/EFTA countries but anywhere in the world.
 The gross median Swiss wage in 2018 was CHF 6,538.
 This varies across regions, with the highest average in Zurich (CHF 6,965) and the lowest in Ticino (CHF 5,363).

-Switzerland has no official minimum wage, however, contain clauses on minimum compensation for workers.
-These are currently between CHF 2,200 – 4,200 a month for unskilled workers and CHF 2,800 – 5,300 for skilled workers.
+Switzerland has no official minimum wage, however, the law contains clauses on minimum compensation for workers.
+These are currently between CHF 2,200–4,200 a month for unskilled workers and CHF 2,800–5,300 for skilled workers.

 See even more in our guide to average salaries in Switzerland.

 Work culture in Switzerland